d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-It turns out that under some mild conditions— if our classifier was reasonably accurate in the first place, if the target data contains only classes of images that we've seen before, and if the label shift assumption holds in the first place (far the strongest assumption here), then we can recover the test set label distribution by solving
+It turns out that under some mild conditions— if our classifier was reasonably accurate in the first place, if the target data contains only classes of images that we have seen before, and if the label shift assumption holds in the first place (far the strongest assumption here), then we can recover the test set label distribution by solving